 Founded in 2006, The Biodiversity Consultancy rapidly became a key player in the world of business and biodiversity through our practical and rigorous approach.
 We are based in Cambridge, UK, with a growing global presence.
-We also have member of the TBC team in Australia, Brazil, Canada, Colombia, Guinea, India, Indonesia, Kenya, New Zealand and South Africa.
+We also have members of the TBC team in Australia, Belgium, Canada, Colombia, France, Guinea, India, Indonesia, Kenya, New Zealand, Papua New Guinea and South Africa.

-Now ten years since our launch, clients retain us because we are ecologists who understand the business context.
+Now over ten years since our launch, clients retain us because we are ecologists who understand the business context.
 We partner with business to solve the world’s biggest challenges in corporate stewardship.
-Our science-based, pragmatic approach is integral to delivering solutions to complex biodiversity challenges such as how to achieve an overall No Net Loss or Net Gain for biodiversity, creating and contributing to Science-Based Target (SBT) for nature, developing 2030 strategies and goals, biodiversity footprinting across value chains, International Finance Corporation Performance Standard 6 (IFC PS6), Critical Habitat, Protected Areas, biodiversity offsets, biodiversity metrics and indicators, and risk-based ecological impact assessment.
+Our science-based, pragmatic approach is integral to delivering solutions to complex biodiversity challenges such as how to achieve Net Gain for biodiversity, creating and contributing to Science-Based Target (SBT) for nature, developing 2030 strategies and goals, biodiversity footprinting across value chains, International Finance Corporation Performance Standard 6 (IFC PS6), Critical Habitat, Protected Areas, biodiversity offsets, biodiversity metrics and indicators, and risk-based ecological impact assessment.
 Our focus on biodiversity and ecosystem services means we provide stronger analytical skills, networks and policy knowledge than generally available in larger consultancies.

 Working with industry and civil society